agabor/docs/_includes/php/setup.md

 ## Initializing

-After including the required files from the SDK, you need to initialize the ParseClient using your Parse API keys:
+After including the required files from the SDK, you need to initialize the ParseClient using your MSG API keys:

 ```php
 ParseClient::initialize( $app_id, $rest_key, $master_key );